Is Dual Filtered Water With No Chemicals, Toxic Metals, or Humane Waste Worth a Couple Pennies a Gallon To You?

 Look at the picture below.
 I recently changed the filters cartridges in my water filter and was shocked at just how dirty they were.
 The 2 filters on the bottom are the old ones (my water filter uses dual filtration technology).
 I put the new filters above them so you can compare the two.

 Just look at those old filters, the one is almost black!
-And I changed it 2 weeks BEFORE the factory recommended they needed to be changed.

 Why You Want a Dual Filter System